-Project Number: 2023-U4 Water: South Well Tower Chlorine Analyzer NEW
+Project Number: 2023-U4 Water: South Well Tower Chlorine Analyzer NEW Description: Deplecement of the South Well Tower Chapters Applyor

 Description: Replacement of the South Well Tower Chhorine Analyzer

 Justification: The chlorine analyzer located at the south water tower is constantly failing and becoming unreliable.
 Repair parts for this unit are becoming obsolete.
 This unit monitors the amount of chlorine residual in the water and sends data into the SCADA system.
 This data allows staff to record, and maintain, the chlorine levels in the water distribution system.
 This action was newly added to this year and determined to be a high priority to maintain existing operations.